270aldo/ngx.agents/memory-bank/activeContext.md

 - Creating a unified multimodal processing pipeline
 - Integrating with specialized agents for domain-specific analysis

+### 6. Adapter Refactoring and Optimization
+- Creating a base adapter class (`BaseAgentAdapter`) to reduce code duplication
+- Migrating all agent adapters to use the base class
+- Implementing consistent error handling and telemetry
+- Standardizing the classification and execution logic

 ## Recent Changes

 ### A2A Server Optimization Progress